dvhar/robot/ProgrammersGuide.md

 How to do a Basic Choregraphe project:
 1. Open your choregraphe application
 2. Click "New Project"
-3. There should be a virtual robot in the bottom right corner -if not:
+3. There should be a virtual robot in the bottom right corner.
+If not:

-        -click connection in the top left corner -click connect to
+        -click connection in the top left corner

+        -click connect to

         -click the desktop robot

         -if that doesn't work, try exiting out of choregraphe and try again

-4. On the left side of the screen, there should be a box with libraries of actions -if not:
+4. On the left side of the screen, there should be a box with libraries of actions.
+If not:

         -click view in the top left corner

         -click the first option: "box libraries"

 5. Click and drag the say option to the middle of the screen
 6. Double click the "say" box, it will bring you to a localized text box
 7. Here, you can change the language, and pick what you want him to say